chacharin/noetic_arduino_firmata/README.md

 - **Unplug the USB cable**: This should immediately allow the virtual machine to recover from the freeze or lag.
 - If the system is still unresponsive, **restart the VirtualBox machine** to regain functionality.

+## Limitation: Pin Mode Switching Between Servo and PWM is Not Supported

+When using the Servo mode on a pin in Firmata, the Servo Library automatically attaches that pin to control the servo motor.
+However, there is a known limitation: **StandardFirmata** does not provide an algorithm or mechanism to detach the pin from Servo mode once it is attached.
+This limitation prevents switching the same pin from Servo mode to PWM (or any other mode) dynamically during runtime.

+If you attempt to set the pin to PWM after it has been configured for Servo, the pin will remain in Servo mode, and the PWM functionality will not work as expected.
+The current workaround to switch a pin from Servo to PWM is to reset the Arduino board and then reconnect with "arduino_node.py" to reconfigure the pin mode.